teatwig/nano-9/README.md

 Nano-9 is a fantasy video game library heavily inspired by Pico-8.

+Nano-9 is Bevy in Pico-8 clothing.

 ## Goals

 The goals for Nano-9 are to

 - offer a Pico-8 API and semantics in both Rust and Lua,
 - support the P8 cartridge format (maybe PNG),
+- provide a gateway from the Pico-8 world to the Bevy world,
 - support different color palettes,
 - support different color palette sizes,
 - support different screen sizes,